yawnoc/reproducible-latex/README.md

 Only `empty.pdf` appears to be reproducible.

 The others (`nonempty.pdf` and `quick.pdf`) depend on the TeX distribution.
-For Tex Live, there are 3 cliques in terms of reproducibility so far:
+For TeX Live, there are 3 cliques in terms of reproducibility so far:

 <table>
   <tr>